Kotków, Piotrków County

 Kotków is a village in the administrative district of Gmina Gorzkowice, within Piotrków County, Łódź Voivodeship, in central Poland.
-It lies approximately 4 km south of Gorzkowice, 25 km south of Piotrków Trybunalski, and 68 km south of the regional capital Łódź.

 The closest airport in Poland is Częstochowa-Rudniki at a distance of 42 km.
 There are several UNESCO world heritage sites nearby.
 The closest heritage site in Poland is the Historic Centre of Kraków south of Kotków at a distance of 125 km.